Photographer: Bruce Easton

 - Meat and vegetarian spaghetti sauces!

-The Creston School Science Camp will be offering coffee and treats for purchase at Creston Elementary School from 6:30 to 9:00 AM Saturday morning.
+The Creston School Science Camp is receiving a donation from the SLOBC for serving free coffee and hot chocolate at Creston Elementary School from 6:30 to 9:00 AM Saturday morning.
+Additional donations when you pickup your drink are welcome to increase support for the school's science program.

 Partners, Suppliers & Vendors